-Welcome to the Nebraska Indian Community College !!!
+Welcome to the Nebraska Indian Community College!!!

-The Nebraska Indian Community College (NICC) is truly distinctive.
-We are proud to be a Tribal College that has been dedicated to serving working adults for more than forty years by offering relevant and attainable educational programs.
+We are proud to be a Tribal College that has been dedicated to serving our students and communities for more than forty years!
 Whatever your educational aspiration, you will find that NICC offers you an experience that is both grounded in the reality of real-world situations and inspired by the possibilities of the future.